bambooforest/tono_db/README.md

     ## \caption{The effect of voice on pitch}
     ## \end{table}

-The effect of coda glottal on pitch.
+## Effect of coda glottal on pitch

 ``` r
 tmp <- tonodb %>% select(CodaGlottal, EffectOnPitch) %>%